SexyCoders/libtime.cc/README.md

 ## formated output functions
 The "toStringf" function familly provides an easy way to create a string with your desired formatting for use in your application.

+Please note that WE HAVE REMOVED DateToStringf and TimeToSringf.
+Use the generic toStringf for everything!

-There are functions to only print date, time weekday etc but also the generic "toStringf" that prints anything in any format.
+The generic "toStringf" prints anything in any format.

 the formatting is easy: